nebulastream/nautilus/example/README.md

 # Nautilus: Demo JIT example

-This example project illustrates how Nautilus can be integrated into an C++ project using CMAKE.
+This example project illustrates how Nautilus can be integrated into a C++ project using CMAKE.

 ## Integrate as sub project

-Nautilus is self contained and requires no external pre-installed dependencies.
+Nautilus is self-contained and requires no external pre-installed dependencies.
 In this example, integrate nautilus as a subproject:

 ```cmake